actions/importer-labs/circle_ci/2-audit.md

 3. The command will list all the files written to disk in green when the command succeeds.

-   _Note:  It is expected to see "Resource not found" warnings in the output.
-These warnings are present because you are not a member of the CircleCI organization actions-importer-labs._
+   **Note**:  It is expected that you will see "Resource not found" warnings in the output.
+These warnings are present because you are not a member of the CircleCI organization actions-importer-labs.

 ## Inspect the output files